|Type: ||Trad, 2 pitches, 300'|

 While standing on the ledge I was able to place a small yellow DMM offset nut into the crack above (a standard nut would work here too).
 I had to link the nut with another to reach.
 I am 6'5" and it was a reachy placement considering I was loaded down with aid gear and ladders.
 Free climbers may find it easier to place.

 The crack in general is quite enjoyable.
 I remember placing a lot of small stuff including a #3 RP offset brassie, #5 BD steel micro nut, lots of C3's (specifically the red), the three smallest metolius offset master cams, and plenty of offset nuts.
 If you are doing the climb correctly and freeing it then you won't need all the specialty pieces.
 Doubles in C3's or equivalent would be a big help if I was planning on thrashing up that crack free.
 Nothing bigger than a red #1 bd c4 for the entire two pitch 90m climb.

 The last 25 feet at the end of the climb must be freed as the crack peters out.
 It can be done in approach shoes but felt spicy at ~5.8.
 It would have been more enjoyable without an aid rack and using climbing shoes.

 Two 60m ropes through the bolted anchor reach a ledge 10 feet off the ground that is 3rd class and can be down climbed easily.
 We brought a 70m and a 60 m rope up and they worked great.

 Oct 23, 2013

 This climb is so stellar and unique!
-Agreed that the slab start is soft for the Portal, but it still gets the engine going.
+Agreed that the slab start is soft for the Portal, but is probably on par elsewhere and gets the engine going.
 All goes well as two pitches with a 70m.

 Per the Hoyt Axton country song: